SoCal Uncensored: Ring of Honor (2017–2018)

-At Final Battle, Scorpio Sky joined Daniels and Kazarian, becoming known as SoCal Uncensored.
+At Final Battle in December 2017, Scorpio Sky joined Daniels and Kazarian, becoming known as SoCal Uncensored.
 They chose the name SoCal Uncensored in homage to the website SoCalUncensored.com, which has been a staple of the Southern California pro-wrestling scene since the 1990s.
 They asked for and were granted permission from the website to use the name.

-On night one of the 16th Anniversary Show, SCU defeated The Hung Bucks (Adam Page, Matt Jackson and Nick Jackson) to win the ROH Six-Man Tag Team Championship.
+On night one of the March 2018 16th Anniversary Show, SCU defeated The Hung Bucks (Adam Page, Matt Jackson and Nick Jackson) to win the ROH Six-Man Tag Team Championship.
 On night one of War of the Worlds, they dropped it to The Kingdom (Matt Taven, T. K. O'Ryan and Vinny Marseglia), ending their reign at 61 days.
 On October 14, at Glory By Honor XVI, Kazarian and Sky won the ROH World Tag Team Championship in a three-way match involving The Briscoe Brothers and the Young Bucks.
 On December 14, at Final Battle, Kazarian and Sky dropped the titles back to the Briscoes in a Ladder War, also ending their reign at 61 days.
-The next day, SoCal Uncensored left ROH.
+The next day, SoCal Uncensored left ROH., and Christopher Daniels would wrestle one more match in 2019.